 The purpose of this application to the Gold Standard is to devise a successful and continued cookstove programme aiming to reduce the greenhouse gas emission through the replacement of traditional cookstoves by improved cookstoves.
 The objective is to tackle major problems related to cooking in Mozambique: deforestation for wood and charcoal production, major incidence of respiratory diseases resulting from indoor air pollution and high expenditure in fuel for cooking.

 The Programme will distribute and monitor the use of at least 250.000 improved biomass cookstoves (wood and charcoal) in Mozambican cities, with the aim of controlling deforestation and degradation processes of Mozambican forests, reduce the emission of Greenhouse Gases (GHG) and improve the air quality and offer better health conditions to users of domestic stoves.
-Several types of stoves were identified and some were distributed: Envirofit models (CH2200 charcoal, Econochar charcoal, Econofire wood), Rocket Works, Mbaula stove (a stove with a metal sheet or aluminium with clay based charcoal rest), Zavala stove (clay based charcoal stove) and ACE 1 cookstove.
+Several types of stoves were identified and some were distributed: Envirofit models (CH2200 charcoal, Econochar charcoal, Econofire wood), Rocket Works, Mbaula Poupa+ stove (a stove with a metal sheet or aluminium with clay based charcoal rest), Zavala stove (clay based charcoal stove) and ACE 1 cookstove.
 The project is in line with the objectives of the Government of Mozambique and aimed to:

 1) reduce absolute poverty: the programme will contribute by creating income and employment through the improved stove value chain, will save fuel, so that money saved can serve other family needs , will reduce indoor air pollution related diseases, so that will have direct consequences to family’s economies and will also be reflected in the country’s finance.